TeddyNyberg/StockScreener/README.md

 Achievements
   - 19.8% gain YTD as of 11/19/2025, outperforming the S&P Total Return by 9.6 points
-  - 85% speed increase (compared to intial model - commit 60f7cb4)
+  - 95% speed increase (compared to intial model - commit 60f7cb4)
-      - Data-level parallelization across the CPU's multi-core architecture
+      - Optimized model pipeline by implementing batch prediction/vectorization for 500 tickers (S&P 500), drastically reducing computation time from minutes to seconds
       - More efficient data-loading
   - This speed increase does NOT include the model quantization which will also increase speed but is currently untested
   - Enhanced stability and scalability.
 Resolved critical memory error on Windows spawned processes.